superdanb/diligent-mango/content/_index.md

 sections:
   - type: hero_section
     title: No BS Product Management
+    subtitle: >-
-    subtitle: Your guide to B2B marketing in the real world.
+      Your guide to practical product management in the real world of startups, enterprises and everything in between.
     content: >-
       This book is your go-to guide for all marketing channels.
 Learn how to create effective landing pages, compelling ads, creative copywriting and